-Summary and Principle: Hepatitis B virus (HBV) is an enveloped, double-stranded DNA virus belonging to the Hepatitis B virus (HBV) is an enveloped, double-stranded DNA virus belonging to the Hepathaviridae family and is recognized as the major cause of blood transmitted hepatitis together with hepatitis C virus (HCV).
+Summary and Principle: Hepatitis B virus (HBV) is an enveloped, double-stranded DNA virus belonging to the Hepatitis B virus (HBV) is an enveloped, double-stranded DNA virus belonging to the Hepatitis together with hepatitis C virus (HCV).
 Infection with HBV induces a spectrum of clinical manifestations ranging from mild, inapparent disease to fulminant hepatitis, severe chronic liver diseases, which in some cases can lead to cirrhosis and carcinoma of the liver.
-Classification of a hepatitis B infection requires the identification of several serological markers expressed during three phases (incubation, acute and convalescent) of the infection.
+Classification of a hepatitis B infection requires the identification, acute and convalescent) of the infection.
 Now several diagnostic tests are used for screening, clinical diagnosis and management of the disease.